a1887077/FileMe/ui-mock.md

 General UI ideas:

-files / directories contained within the current workspace are presented as a horizontal list of file names, you can only see the items visible at the current directory level.
+files / directories contained within the current workspace are presented as a vertical list of file names, you can only see the items visible at the current directory level.

 If a directory is navigated into, the list will refresh with the items contained within that directory.